Sanrax/flashcart-guides/docs/tutorials/emulators-pico.md

             If you are unable to obtain an Atari 7800 highscore.rom file, you may skip the two steps above.
 The emulator will work without it, but your high scores won't be saved.

-    1. Place the SD card back into your cart, and boot into the menu.
+    1. Place the SD card back into your cart, and boot into Pico-Launcher.

-    1. To play Atari 7800 games, navigate to the `Emulators` folder, launch `A7800DS.nds`, and select a ROM in the menu.
+    1. To play Atari 7800 games, navigate to `/ROMs/7800`, then select an Atari 7800 ROM.

 === "Atari 800/400"

     1. Download the [A8DS NDS file.](https://github.com/wavemotion-dave/A8DS/releases/latest/download/A8DS.nds)

-    1. Create an `Emulators` folder on your SD card root.
+    1. Navigate to the `_pico` folder on your SD card.
+Inside it, create an `emulators` folder.

-    1. Copy `A8DS.nds` to the `Emulators` folder on your SD card.
+    1. Copy `A8DS.nds` to the `emulators` folder.

+    1. A `settings.json` file should be present in the `_pico` folder.
+Open it with a text editor such as Notepad.
+        - If you can't find a `settings.json` inside `_pico`, you have not started up pico-launcher before, and will need to do so first.

+    1. Add (copy/paste) this Atari 800/400 association key into the `fileAssociations` key in `settings.json`:
+        ``` json
+            "car": {
+              "appPath": "/_pico/emulators/A8DS.nds"
+            },
+            "xex": {
+              "appPath": "/_pico/emulators/A8DS.nds"
+            },
+            "atr": {
+              "appPath": "/_pico/emulators/A8DS.nds"
+            },
+            "atx": {
+              "appPath": "/_pico/emulators/A8DS.nds"
+            }
+        ```
+        - See the [GBA section](./emulators-pico.md/#__tabbed_2_1) for a demonstration of how to add keys if you are confused.

     1. On your SD card root, create a `ROMs` folder, and then create two folders inside: `800` and `BIOS`.

-    1. Place your 8-bit Atari game game ROMs inside the `800` folder.
+    1. Place your 8-bit Atari game ROMs inside the `800` folder.

         - The following game types are supported by A8DS:
             - `CAR` and `ROM` cartridge-based games up to 1MB in size